skaparelos/exercise/README.md

 A seed file is run and the db is prefilled with data.

-You should be able to all of the asked functionality:
+You should be able see to all of the asked functionality:
 1. Homepage Features
    - View teams in a hierarchical tree structure
    - See team members and their roles